MalinkyZubr/Networking/Notes.md

 * `logging monitor (level)` enables logging to VTY lines
   * even if this is enabled, by default the messages will not be displayed to telnet or ssh users.
 To enable you must enter `terminal monitor`
   * that command must be used every time you connect using ssh or telnet.
 That creates a vty syslog session that expires after disconnection
-* `logging buffered (buffer size) (level)` sets a buffer size for logging to the specified size, and enbales buffer logging
+* `logging buffered (buffer size)` sets a buffer size for logging to the specified size, and enbales buffer logging
 * `logging (logging server ip)` or `logging host (server ip)` enable a logging server for log messages
 * `logging trap (level)` specifies logging level for the external logging server
 * if you get a log message while typing a command, this messes everything up, since the log appears in the middle of what youre typing